Burial or Cremation

 There are two public crematoria in the greater Wellington region:

 Cremation is a less expensive option than burial.
-The ashes are usually available within three days and can be returned home or looked after by Broadbent & May until a decision has been made whether to split, inter the ashes at a designated plot or scatter on land or sea.
+The ashes are usually available within three days and can be returned home or looked after by Broadbent & May until a decision has been made whether to split, inter the ashes in a designated plot or scatter on land or sea.

-Burial at Sea
+Burial at sea

 Donation to medical science